leudz/shipyard/guide/master/src/going-further/sparse-set.md

 # Sparse Set

-[`SparseSet`] is Shipyard's default storage.
+[`SparseSet`][sparseset docs] is Shipyard's default storage.
 This chapter explains the basics of how it works, the actual implementation is more optimized both in term of speed and memory.

 ### Overview